 Apart from bleeding or spotting, you may notice a whitish discharge from the vagina.
 The implantation results in changes in vaginal walls.
 Subsequent changes in vaginal wall thickening results in this discharge.
 However, it is not harmful and doesn’t need treatment.
 But, if you feel an itching or burning sensation related to the discharge or a smell, it is always advisable to seek medical attention to rule out bacterial or yeast infections.
 This secretion might continue throughout your pregnancy.

 Morning sickness is a well-known symptom of pregnancy.
 As explained in the previous paragraph, a significant rise of hCG occurs following implantation.
 The build-up of hCG doubles up its levels every 48 hours.
 This is the cause of nausea.
 Even though nausea occurring due to the pregnancy is called morning sickness, you might experience it any time during the day.

-It has also been established that women who experience more nausea usually have higher levels of hCG hormones in pregnancy.
+It has also been established that women who experience more nausea usually have higher levels of hCG hormones during pregnancy.
 Therefore, experiencing 13 DPO nausea can be one of the pregnancy signs for you!
-Fortunately these symptoms will fade by in the 13–14 weeks of your pregnancy.
+Fortunately, these symptoms will fade by in the 13–14 weeks of your pregnancy.

-Eating foods rich in iron and protein, drinking adequate amounts of water and taking rest can help you feel relief from the pregnancy related fatigue.
+Eating foods rich in iron and protein, drinking adequate amounts of water, and taking rest can help you feel relief from pregnancy-related fatigue.